siemens/kas/docs/userguide.rst

       and ``hg`` is also supported.

     ``commit``: string [optional]
-      The commit ID (branch names, no symbolic refs, no tags) that should be used.
-If ``url`` was specified but no ``commit`` and no ``branch``, the revision you get depends on the defaults of the version control system used.
+      The commit ID (no branch names, no symbolic refs, no tags) that should be used.
+If ``url`` was specified but no ``commit``, ``branch`` or ``tag``, the revision you get depends on the defaults of the version control system used.

     ``branch``: string [optional]
       The upstream branch that should be tracked.
-If no ``commit`` was specified, the head of the upstream is checked out.
+If ``commit`` was specified, kas checks that the branch contains the commit.
+If no ``commit`` was specified, the head of the upstream branch is checked out.

     ``tag``: string [optional]
       The tag that should be checked out.
 If a ``commit`` was specified, kas checks that the tag points to this commit.
+This must not be combined with ``branch``.

     ``path``: string [optional]
       The path where the repository is stored.